-Many elderly undergo surgery at some point for everything from hip replacements to more complex operations.
+Many elderly people undergo surgery at some point in their lives, from hip replacements to more complex operations.
 If an elderly friend or relative is soon to undergo an operation, you will want to start preparing in advance to help them in their recovery.

 If you currently care for them, be aware that caring for someone following surgery can be challenging.
-Here are a few tips and things to keep in mind once your loved one is home after a surgery
+Here are a few tips and things to keep in mind once your loved one is home after surgery:

 1. Be patient – the first few days after surgery are important and tough

-You can help with basic things like grooming, going to the bathroom and preparing meals.
-This can be a testing time for both you and the person you are caring for, so be prepared.
+You can help with basic things like personal care and grooming, going to the bathroom and preparing meals.
+This can be a testing time for both you and the person you are caring for, so try to be understanding and patient and take regular breaks for yourself.

 2. Follow the doctor’s orders – medications and wound care at home